Best Chicken Shrimp Wontons

 - When working with wonton wrappers, keep them covered with a damp cloth or plastic wrap to prevent them from drying out and cracking.

-A: Yes, you can absolutely use pre-made wonton wrappers, which are readily available in most grocery stores.
+Yes, you can absolutely use pre-made wonton wrappers, which are readily available in most grocery stores.
 They are a convenient option for saving time.
+Choose wisely.

 Ingredients